creatal/freelance-seo/index.md

-## Welcome to GitHub Pages
+## Welcome to Freelance SEO

-You can use the [editor on GitHub](https://github.com/creatal/freelance-seo-brighton/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the Search Engine Optimisation (SEO) to maintain and improve your website ranking in Google and other search engines.
+You can do this yourself, employ an SEO agency or if you are in the area you could use [Freelance SEO Brighton](https://consultantsussex.com/wordpress-websites/wordpress-seo/) to do all the hard work for you.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.